BurnOutTrader/tick-trader/README.md

 - 🏢 ProjectX tenants: not all firms are pre‑encoded in `ProjectXTenant` yet; adding a new tenant is straightforward and reuses the existing logic.
 - 🚧 Status: work in progress — the architecture is largely stabilized, but features are still evolving.
 - 📡 Support for publishing/sharing strategy signals/insights on the bus will be implemented last
+- 🛅 PostgreSQL + Docker Database for storage and query of historical data by strategies and the server.

 ### Strategies are straight forward
 [Example Strategy](crates/a_strategies/examples/data_test_strategy)